-Starting out with Phase One, it could be stated that most struggling small businesses or languishing salespersons are in this category.
+Starting out with Phase One, it could be stated that most struggling businesses are in this category.

 A business with a predictable flow of leads to sustain themselves sufficiently would be in Phase Two.